boynux/boynux.github.com/_posts/2015-05-25-containers-fat-thin.md

 </div>
 <script> (adsbygoogle = window.adsbygoogle || []).push({}); </script>

 You may think deploying a single container is much easier than multiple.
 But considering deployment is not end of the story and you still need to monitor your processes, I would say a little bit more trouble with deployment of multiple containers definitely worth eliminating a lot of overhead of monitoring multiple processes inside one container.
-Docker by itself can restart your container if the processes (container) dies.
+Docker by itself can restart your container if the process (container) dies.
 So if you can split your processes into separate containers then you can easily let docker take care of its execution.

 But if you run multiple processes inside a container then you can't use this feature that much.
 Because if a process dies inside a multiprocess container, Docker has no way to know it.
-You need another processes inside container like `monit` to handle the failure.
+You need another process inside a container like `monit` to handle the failure.
 And if `monit` dies?
-Then you might need `init` processes itself or a `cron` job takes that responsibility!
+Then you might need `init` process itself or a `cron` job to take that responsibility!

 #### **Auditing**